Caleb Homesley: Professional career

 On May 15, 2021, Homesley signed a multi-year contract with the Wizards.
 However, he was waived on August 5, without appearing in a game.

-On September 1, he signed with the Hamburg Towers of the Basketball Bundesliga.
+On September 1, he signed with the Hamburg Towers of the Basketball Bundesliga in Germany.

-On July 6, 2022, he signed with the Utah Jazz of the National Basketball Association for Summer league.
+On July 6, 2022, he signed with the Utah Jazz of the National Basketball Association for NBA Summer League.

-On July 15, 2022, he has signed with Zenit Saint Petersburg of the VTB United League.
+On July 15, 2022, he has signed with Zenit Saint Petersburg of the Russian VTB United League.

-On July 6, 2023, he signed with Tofaş of Basketbol Süper Ligi (BSL).
+On July 6, 2023, he signed with Tofaş of the Turkish Basketbol Süper Ligi (BSL).

 On June 22, 2024, he signed with Gran Canaria of the Spanish Liga ACB.

-On July 5, 2025, he signed with Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).
+On July 5, 2025, he signed with Bahçeşehir Koleji of Basketbol Süper Ligi (BSL).

+On July 6, 2026, he signed with Zaragoza of the Liga ACB.